watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![A screenshot of the Azure cloud shell window showing the command to create the base64 encoded secret.
 The output to copy is highlighted.](media/hol-2019-10-18_07-12-13.png)

 12. Return to the Kubernetes UI in your browser and select "+ Create".
-Update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog and choose "Upload".
+Update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog, and choose "Upload".

     ```yaml
     apiVersion: v1